Advising Clients about Facebook and Twitter

 For example, there are apparently tons of jobs in Tennessee that require licensure that be jeopardized or denied based on a relatively minor conviction — many of them you would dream of!
 Things like being a private investigator, midwife, barber, locksmith, real estate appraiser, lottery retailer, or land surveyor.

 Other possible consequences can include the loss of state pension eligibility, loss of voting rights, inability to carry a firearm (per federal law), revocation or ineligibility for a passport, and loss of eligibility for public housing, student loans, and/or food stamps.
-Conviction is also grounds for divorce under the law.
+Conviction is … Read the rest

 Perspectives — Should You Call a Witness a ‘Liar’?